Inside Scoop Events

 - Inside Scoop Events

-Inside Scoop events bring University of Illinois undergraduates from any major into close conversation about humanities and arts-related topics with distinguished Illinois faculty and visiting scholars.
+Free lunch and fantastic guests.
+Inside Scoop events bring University of Illinois undergraduates from any major into close conversation about humanities and arts-related topics with distinguished Illinois faculty and visiting speakers.

 About the Speaker